paramsingh/paramsingh.github.io/_posts/2017-08-28-gsoc-2017-hacking-on-listenbrainz.md

 ---
 layout: post
-title: GSoC 2017: Hacking on ListenBrainz
+title: GSoC 2017 - Hacking on ListenBrainz
+---

+This post was originally written for the [MusicBrainz blog](https://blog.musicbrainz.org).

 ---

 Namaste!